PlasmaControl/DESC/docs/adding_compute_funs.rst

 return it.
 The key in the ``data`` dictionary should match the ``name`` of the quantity.

 Once a new quantity is added to the ``desc.compute`` module, there is a final two steps involving the testing suite which must be checked.
-The first is relating to axis limits: if the new quantity is comprised of quantities which have finite axis limits already implemented in DESC, then the limit of the new quantity should automatically evaluate to the correct axis limit.
+The first step is implementing the correct axis limit, or marking it as not finite or not implemented.
-This can be checked by computing the quantity on a grid with a node at the axis and checking that its value is finite:
+We can check whether the axis limit currently evalutates as finite by computing the quantity on a grid with a node at the axis.
 ::

     from desc.examples import get
     from desc.grid import LinearGrid
     import numpy as np

-    eq = get("DSHAPE")
+    eq = get("HELIOTRON")
     grid = LinearGrid(L=1, M=1, N=1, axis=True)
     new_quantity = eq.compute(name="new_quantity_name", grid=grid)["new_quantity_name"]
     print(np.isfinite(new_quantity).all())

-If ``True`` is printed, then the correct limit of the quantity can already be computed at the axis. if ``False`` is printed, then the limit of the quantity does not evaluate as finite which can be due to 3 reasons:
+if ``False`` is printed, then the limit of the quantity does not evaluate as finite which can be due to 3 reasons:

 * The limit is actually not finite, in which case please add the new quantity to the ``not_finite_limits`` set in ``tests/test_axis_limits.py``.
 * The new quantity has an indeterminate expression at the magnetic axis, in which case you should try to implement the correct limit as done in the example for ``J^rho`` above.
   If you wish to skip implementing the limit at the magnetic axis, please add the new quantity to the ``not_implemented_limits`` set in ``tests/test_axis_limits.py``.
-* The new quantity includes a dependency whose limit has not been implemented at the magnetic axis.
+* The new quantity includes a dependency whose limit at the magnetic axis has not been implemented.
   The tests automatically detect this, so no further action is needed from developers in this case.